The Perspectives of Non-Ideal Quantum Reference Frames

 These latter spaces are those on which $\mathsf V^{\to A}[\mathsf G_{AS}[\O_{AS}]]$ acts semi-simply.
 Furthermore, $\A^{\overline{S:A}|A}$ acts semi-simply on the subsystem $\overline{S{:}A}|A$ defined by the Hilbert spaces $\H_{r,k}$.
-We call this subsystem the \emph{extra particle} as it generalizes the corresponding concept from \cite{CastroRuiz2025a}.\footnote{ The name ``extra particle'' has been introduced in~\cite{CastroRuiz2025a}, because for \emph{regular} QRFs (a kind of ideal QRF, see section~\ref{sec:extreme_cases}) and for the centrally extended Galilei group, $\A^{\overline{S:A}|A}$ resembles the algebra of a quantum particle with variable but superselected mass. } We now see why introducing the commutant was necessary: from $A$'s perspective, the algebra of $G$-invariant operators is generated jointly from the algebras $\smash{\A^{S:A|A}}$ and $\smash{\A^{\overline{S:A}|A}}$.
+We call this subsystem the \emph{extra particle} as it generalizes the corresponding concept from \cite{CastroRuiz2025a}.\footnote{ The name ``extra particle'' has been introduced in~\cite{CastroRuiz2025a}, because for \emph{regular} QRFs (a kind of ideal QRF, see section~\ref{sec:extreme_cases}) and for the centrally extended Galilei group, $\A^{\overline{S:A}|A}$ resembles the algebra of a quantum particle with variable but superselected mass. } We now see why introducing the commutant was necessary: from $A$'s perspective, the algebra of $G$-invariant operators is generally larger than $\smash{\A^{S:A|A}}$, including also $\smash{\A^{\overline{S:A}|A}}$.
+Note that $\smash{\A^{S:A|A}}$ and $\smash{\A^{\overline{S:A}|A}}$ \apriori\ do not generate the algebra of all $G$-invariant operators; we will see, however, that this is the case in some situations.
 We will often compare the subsystem $\smash{S{:}A|A}$ to the subsystem $\smash{S}$ as described from the perspective of~$L$; for simplicity, we label the latter with~$S|L$.
 Analogously, $A|L$ denotes the QRF as described from $L$.